AndersGMadsen/comsocsci2021group3/index.md

 Now we turn to the distributions of the node degrees in the network.
 Since we are working with a directed network we will have a in, and an out-degree for each Philosopher.
 Naturally, the sum of the in and out-degrees must be identical since _what goes around comes around_.
 <img src="/assets/img/Directed_phil_dist_dir.png" alt="Degree distribution (directed)" style="height: 50px; width:50px;"/>

-As seen, the average in-degree is ??? and the average out-degree is ???.
+As seen, the average in- and out-degree are the same (what goes around must come around).
 Since we have log-log transformed the x- and y-axis in the plot, it is apparent that the degree distribution is not normally distributed, but instead is very heavy tailed - meaning that we have some very high degree nodes relative to the averages.
 In layman terms, this simply means that some philosophers have alot of in and out-going links.
+This is also seen from the medians that lay to the left of the mean.

 #### Top 5 in/out degree
 But who are the top 10 philosophers in terms of in/out-degree?
 The table below shows exactly that.